Dogfish Head Dragons & YumYums, a collaboration with the band The Flaming Lips, has arrived.

 Most everyone knows The Lips thanks to their 1993 hit, “She Don’t Use Jelly”.
 Their elaborate and over-the-top shows and known eccentricity makes partnering with the original “Off-Centered” folks at Dogfish Head.

-Dogfish Head Wood-Aged Bitches Brew is a future potential bottle release.
+Dogfish Head Wood-Aged Bitches Brew is now available year-round.

 In 2010, Dogfish Head released Bitches Brew, a new imperial stout created to honor the epic Miles Davis album by the same name, released in 1970.
 The album, deemed unconventional by many at the time, is considered the progenitor of the jazz-rock genre.

 Much like the album’s composition, the imperial stout blends carefully selected components in its creation.
 The original release was created out of threads of an imperial stout, and imperial stout brewed with gesho root and honey.

 Dogfish Head Wood-Aged Bitches Brew adds a new element – wood.
 The beer has been aged and blended in the giant oak tanks that Dogfish Head uses to age their Pale Santo release.
 This “deeper cut” is a fusion of three threads of imperial stout aged on oak, and one of the Tej, an African honey beer, aged in the 10,000 gallon Palo Santo tanks.

 Dogfish Head Wood-Aged Bitches Brew is available this month in new 12-ounce/6-packs year-round.